Bergen-Cloud-User-Group/00-Meetup-Template/Workshop/01 - Stage 1/README.md

 ## Getting Started
 ### 1. Lab Steps

-All the steps to complete the lab.
+All the steps required to complete the lab.